mondoohq/docs/docs/mql/resources/aws-pack/aws.guardduty.detector.md

 Amazon GuardDuty detector

-The `aws.guardduty.detector` provides fields for assessing the configuration of individual Amazon GuardDuty Detectors.
+The `aws.guardduty.detector` resource provides fields for assessing the configuration of individual Amazon GuardDuty Detectors.
 For usage, read the `aws.guardduty` resource documentation

 **Fields**